-Program: Use the link below to download a draft program for Summer Academy 2019!
+Program: Use the link below to download the final program for Summer Academy 2019!

 Herbert Eile (AT) – Ecomedia Chairman, Project Co-ordinator, Education-Association for International Cooperation, Lavanttal